wehlutyk/thesis/content/3-gistr-3-methods.md

 The corresponding costs are the following:

 * *Technical challenge*:
-  developing Web and smartphone experiments involves a substantial amount of engineering, and makes use of an array of technologies that most researchers, even technical, are not familiar with.
+  developing Web and smartphone experiments involves a substantial amount of engineering, and makes use of technologies that most researchers, even technical, are not familiar with.
   While a couple of all-in-one kits exist,
   ^[See e.g. \url{http://funf.org/} and \url{http://www.epicollect.net/}.
   ]
-  creating an experiment that meets one's research questions requires learning average skills in most of the various technologies at play: a native or cross-platform smartphone development environment, Web application development, backend server programming, and some server administration skills.
+  creating an experiment that meets one's research questions requires learning average skills in most of the technologies at play: a native or cross-platform smartphone development environment, Web application development, backend server programming, and some server administration skills.
-  Most importantly, the paradigms and problems encountered are new to researchers: programming is asynchronous due to network communication and the user interface, and technicalities such as user management or email validation can grow into difficult engineering challenges.
+  Most importantly, the paradigms and problems encountered are new to researchers: control flow is asynchronous due to network communication and the user interface, and technicalities such as user management or email validation can grow into difficult engineering challenges.
 * *Spam-control*:
   subjects are not constrained or encouraged by the face-to-face interaction of a laboratory experiment, neither are they (in most experiments) in the course of an interaction with friends that provides natural incentives for what they write, as can be the case with digital traces.
   Participants must have an incentive to perform the experiment's tasks well.